 Call Today!
 (915) 621-2880

-If you are currently having a dental emergency, East El Paso Dentist will find the next available appointment for you to come in.
+If you need an emergency dentist, East El Paso Dentist will find the next available appointment for you to come in.
 Whether you are a current or new patient, we are here to provide fast and efficient dental treatment if you are having an emergency.

 Our professional staff and dentist will usually be able to see emergency walk-in appointments.
 However, a next-day appointment may be necessary if our schedule is completely booked.

 Are You Having a Dental Emergency?